 Here we are once again, at the point of listing down our resolutions and goals for the New Year.
 But have you ever written down “get fit” or “become healthier” at the beginning of the year and found yourself writing it again the next?
 Or wondering why you’re not able to achieve or sustain what you’ve started?

 Below are 25 bite-sized tips you can work to incorporate into your lifestyle.
-Remember that you don’t have to overwhelm yourself by trying to do all of them.
-Lasting changes start with small habits.

 Maybe use that to visit a colleague to ask questions instead of doing it over the phone, or refill your water bottle.
 This gets your moving more frequently and also boosts productivity given the time constraint in which you have to accomplish things.